87andrewh/WeirdAntiCheatIdeas/README.md

 Hopefully I don't include anything that will come back to bite.

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
-If players don't notice, is ther a probelem?
+If players don't notice, is there a probelem?
+  - Quantifying perception across games.
+What does the same person think about CS, Overwatch, and Valorant?
 - Quantifying types of cheaters, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
 Manual banning seems like an ops nightmare.
 - Weird features: